sschipke/NumberGuesser/README.md

 # NumberGuesser
 ## Overview

-Number Guesser is a game where two players guess a randomly generated number
+Number Guesser is a game of chance where two players guess a randomly generated number.
+If they'd like to add to the difficulty.

 ## Technical